-Station communities are nodes of development centered around a light rail or high capacity transit station which feature a high-quality pedestrian environment.
-They provide for the highest density outside centers.
+Station communities are nodes of development centered around a light rail or high capacity transit station.
+They provide for the highest density other than that found in regional centers.
 The station communities would encompass an area approximately one half mile from a station stop.
 The densities of new development would average 45 persons per acre.
 Zoning ordinances now set minimum densities for most Eastside and Westside MAX station communities.
 An extensive station community planning program is now under way for each of the Westside station communities, and similar work is envisioned for the proposed South/North line.
 It is expected that the station community planning process will result in specific strategies and plan changes to implement the station communities concept.

-Because the Growth Concept calls for many corridors and station communities throughout the region, they would together accommodate 27 percent of the new households of the region and nearly 15 percent of new employment.
+Because the Recommended Alternative calls for many corridors and station communities throughout the region, they would together accommodate 27 percent of the new households of the region and nearly 15 percent of new employment.